RayMacBart/test-repository/README.md

-# Test-Repository
+# Testsicheres Super-Repo

-Changed on GitHub - Version!
+Changed on HubGit - Verschion!

-I was inserted on GitHub!
+I have been inserted on GitHub!

-I'm a local computer made line!
+I'm a locally changed computerline!

-This is a test description